 In short, a 60 HP motor is recommended for a 16-foot aluminum boat.
 However, the motor size depends on other factors, such as the boat’s use, the number of people it carries, the manufacturer’s limits, and the level of fuel efficiency.
 Dive in for more details to the question of what size motor for 16 foot aluminum boat.

 What is 16-Foot Aluminum Boats for

 Most people use 16 ft aluminum boats for fishing, but these boats are versatile.
 Some boat owners use them to travel from one island to another, for family leisure activities, or even for tourists.
 It is because aluminum boats are lightweight, long-lasting, low-maintenance, and easy to customize.

 Federal Regulations on Overpowered Boats

-In the manualor the description of a boat on the website, manufacturers always publish the maximum horsepower.
-If you own an old boat or lost the manual, you can determine this by doing some calculations following the federal laws.
+In the manual or the description of a boat on the website, manufacturers always publish the maximum horsepower.
+If you own an old boat or lost the manual, you can determine this by doing some calculations following federal laws.

 In short, for a 16 ft aluminum boat, firstly, you will need to calculate a factor by multiplying the boat length (which is 16) by the transom width.
 To figure out the transom width, you must measure by hand.
 Now that you have the number, match it to table 183.53 – Outboard Boat Horsepower Capacity on the website to know the maximum horsepower allowed.

-We recommend the 60 horsepower Mercury outboard, one of the brand’s finest outboards.
-Watch this video on Mercury 60 HP 4 stroke review for more details.
-However, there is no one exact answer for the right motor size as it depends a lot on other factors like the load of your boat.
+We recommend the 60-horsepower Mercury outboard, one of the brand’s finest outboards.
+Watch this video on Mercury 60 HP 4-stroke review for more details.
+However, there is no one exact answer for the right motor size as it depends a lot on other factors like a load of your boat.
 Consider the following factors when choosing motors.